Do you love nitro cold brew but can’t afford it?

 Nitro Cold Brew vs Cold Brew Coffee

-Then, the only difference, apart from the nitrogen, is the flavor.
-They’re both less acidic but nitro version is naturally more sweet, creamy, and smooth.
+The only difference between cold brew vs nitro cold brew (apart from nitrogen), is the flavor.
+They’re both less acidic (cold brew coffee naturally is) but the nitro version is naturally more sweet, creamy, and smooth.

-Nitrogen charged coffee is a rewarding and refreshing new way to drink cold brew coffee.
-While it’s pricy if you buy it daily, you can easily save money and learn how to make it at home!
+Nitrogen-charged coffee is a rewarding and refreshing new way to drink cold brew coffee.
+While buying it daily can burn a hole into your wallet, you can easily save money and learn how to make it at home!

 It sounds complicated and full of chemistry, which is why most people probably never try making it at home, but all you really need is a whipped cream dispenser and nitrogen chargers!
 Don’t worry, the process is easy even if you’re not a scientist.

 Don’t want to DIY nitro at home?
-You can still get canned nitro cold brew online instead of visiting Starbucks on a daily basis.
+You can still get canned nitro cold brew online instead of visiting Starbucks on a daily basis; Rise cold brew is an affordable, organic, and healthy option that packs high-quality ingredients, comes in a variety of flavors, and it’s an award-winning nitrogen coffee!
+It’s smooth, sugar-free, and just the easiest black coffee you’ll ever drink.

 There are a few ways to get your hands on nitrogen-charged coffee and it can easily become your daily cup of coffee.
 That way, you can customize the coffee to your taste, save money, and have fun while brewing!
 After all, cold brew coffee is less acidic and easier on the stomach than hot brewed coffee.
 Nitrogen just adds an extra kick of smoothness, creaminess, and sweetness into the mix!